progenetix/bycon/docs/installation.md

     * we also use a `/bycon` wrapper directory inside the CGI dir (for hosting the `beaconServer` and optionally `services` directories with their `....py` scripts)
-    * we use a rewrite directive to the main beacon (& optional services) apps which handle then path deparsing and calling of individual apps:
+    * **we use a rewrite directive to the main beacon** (& optional services) apps which handle then path deparsing and calling of individual apps (see box below)
 - a server-writable temporary directory
     * our use: `/Library/WebServer/Documents/tmp/`